nathanesau/nathanesau.github.io/projects/rpackages/makehams/index.md

 This matches the textbook calculations.
 For more information, please see the GitHub page.

-This page was last updatd on Sept 7, 2019.
+This page was last updated on Sept 7, 2019.